The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Full set of magnetohydrodynamic equations

 \subsection{Model set-up}

-We consider a set-up given by a cylindrical fluid region with radius $R=1$ and height $H=2$ embedded in a Cartesian domain with a edge length $L=3$ so that the size of the box provides sufficient space to let the magnetic field decline outside the cylindrical vessel.
-The cylindrical vessel is implemented by imposing internal conditions on the fluid that emulate the (virtual) container walls by enforcing no-slip conditions at the surface of the container applying the direct forcing immersed boundary method and we do not model any special region representing the wall of the vessel because of such a layer would not be properly resolved.
-Instead we use a magnetic diffusivity $\eta_{\rm{fl}}=1$ for the fluid region, whereas the 'non-liquid' region outside the vessel has a magnetic diffusivity $\eta_{\rm{e}}=10$, which is supposed to emulate an electrically isolating exteriour.
-The simulations are carried out with a Reynolds number of ${\rm{Re}}=6400$ which is the maximum possible at the resolution of $N=256^3$ that still sufficiently resolves the boundary layers at the fluid-wall interface of the vessel \cite{wilbert_phd}.
+We consider a setup comparable to the kinematic models with a stagnant outer layer, i.e. a setup given by a cylindrical fluid region with radius $R=1$ and height $H=2$ embedded in a Cartesian domain with a edge length $L=3$ so that the size of the box provides sufficient space to let the magnetic field decline outside the cylindrical vessel.
+The cylindrical vessel is implemented by imposing internal conditions on the fluid that emulate the (virtual) container walls by enforcing no-slip conditions at the surface of the container.
+Unlike in the kinematic (multi-)layer models we do not model any special region representing the wall of the vessel because such a layer would not be properly resolved.
+Instead we use a magnetic diffusivity $\eta=1$ for the fluid region, whereas the 'non-liquid' region outside the vessel has a magnetic diffusivity $\eta_{\rm{e}}=10$, which is supposed to emulate an electrically isolating exterior.
+All simulations are carried out with a Reynolds number ${\rm{Re}}=\varOmega_{\rm{c}}R^2/\nu=6400$ which is the maximum possible at the resolution of $N=256^3$ while still sufficiently resolving the boundary layers at the fluid-wall interface of the vessel \cite{wilbert_phd}.